TRANSNATIONAL THREATS, POLITICALLY INFORMED RESPONSES

 Lyndsey Hand is the Deputy Director of Operations and Programme Manager of the Serious Organised Crime & Anti-Corruption Evidence (SOC ACE) research programme.

-Lyndsey brings a wealth of experience in the development and humanitarian sectors, leading and managing large DFID/FCDO-funded governance and security sector reform programmes across Pakistan, Nepal, Nigeria, Zimbabwe, and Zambia.
-She has recently served as Head of Programmes for INGOs in Afghanistan during the recent transitional period and in Armenia during the Nagorno Karabakh conflict.
+Lyndsey brings a wealth of experience in the development and humanitarian sectors, having led and managed large DFID/FCDO-funded governance and security sector reform programmes across Pakistan, Nepal, Nigeria, Zimbabwe, and Zambia.
+She has recently served as Head of Programmes for INGOs in Afghanistan during the recent transitional period and in Armenia during the Nagorno-Karabakh conflict.

 She holds a Master's in International Development from the University of Birmingham and a BSc in Politics and International Relations from Oxford Brookes University.